What are the next steps for implementing the program?

 Do cities need to provide a budget before receiving Municipal Program funds?

-Yes, cities must annually provide a budget for how their municipal funds will be spent prior to receiving a fund transfer from the District.
+Yes, cities must annually provide an expenditure plan for how their municipal funds will be spent prior to receiving a fund transfer from the District.

 How often must cities report on their expenditures?

 Municipalities must provide annual progress/expenditure reports for all Projects.
 These annual progress/expenditure reports will be reviewed by the Los Angeles County Flood Control District and Regional Oversight Committee.